Chart Color Schemes

 North Mackay faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 15.4%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 11.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
-Vocational credentials are held by 41.6% of residents aged 15+, with advanced diplomas at 8.1% and certificates at 33.5%.
+The area has university qualification rates of 15.4%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 11.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
+Trade and technical skills are prominent, with 41.6% of residents aged 15+ holding vocational credentials – advanced diplomas (8.1%) and certificates (33.5%).

 Frequently Asked Questions - Education